oliviasny2/Final_Project/README.md

 2. Create a cleaning file so that all that has to be done is run input file and it will automatically spit out a useful output file.

+### 7/26/2022 Session

+1. Preprocessed file is complete.
+We took a 1% sample of the file and are using that to run models on (the sample has >100,000 rows, so its big).
+a) had to run the preprocessed file through two jupyter notebooks because I kept running into error issues: prop_sample.ipynb abd prop_sample_v2.ipynb

+2. Running models today, will submit deliverable 2 today.

+3.

 # Rubric Double Check